 I’ve been contemplating those times when a word or a gift or just a gesture reaches through the thin veil of the constructed self to a deeper level.
-Times when ones heart dances and ones feet skip forwards into life with renewed confidence.
-Here are a just a few such encounters that have surfaced into memory as I prepare a talk for Wesak on the theme of Giving and Receiving.
+Times when one’s heart dances and one’s feet skip forwards into life with renewed confidence.
+Here are just a few such encounters that have surfaced into memory as I prepare a talk for Wesak on the theme of Giving and Receiving.

 An early memory of a special gift was watching my Aunt Paddy spitting in her mascara and then applying the black goo to her eyelashes.
 It was the 1950’s.
-She brought glamour and a wider world into my country girl life.
-Latter when I’d reached my teens she encouraged me to write, telling me I had a knack for descriptive writing.
+She brought glamour and a wider world into my country girl’s life.
+Later when I’d reached my teens she encouraged me to write, telling me I had a knack for descriptive writing.

-Twelve years latter, now as a novice monk.
+Twelve years later, now as a novice monk.
 I’m walking on the cloister at Shasta Abbey.
 Miserable!
-A female senior passes and silently slipped me a few squares of English Bournville chocolate from her robe pocket.
+Female senior passes and silently slipped me a few squares of English Bournville chocolate from her robe pocket.
 Instantly I’m lifted, not so much from the chocolate but from the message it carried.
-Years latter and I’m with the same monk.
+Years later and I’m with the same monk.
 She is suffering.
-I say out of no where, “You know, if there wasn’t ‘letting go’, life would be hell wouldn’t it”!
+I say out of nowhere, “You know, if there wasn’t ‘letting go’, life would be hell wouldn’t it”!
 I just remember her laughing heartily in response.

 So, back to getting my thoughts organized for that talk.